 The problems with supply and demand when it comes to top tech talent aren’t going away anytime soon.
 So if you’re thinking of releasing updates, patches, and new versions of your digital product, it’ll make sense to get into a long-term strategic partnership with an outsourcing partner.

-This approach will help you hold on to many of the same software engineers who worked on the first incarnation of the product so you won’t have to waste time getting a new team up to speed.
+This approach will help you hold on to many of the same software engineers who worked on the first incarnation of the product so you won’t have to waste time getting a new software development team up to speed.
 When you get into long-term partnerships, it will also make it easier to ensure enhanced security and privacy.